-Every Wednesday PADI certified instructors from Enfield SCUBA will come to camp and offer a full Discover Scuba course.
+Every Wednesday certified instructors will come to camp and offer a full Discover Scuba course.
 The weekly experience is open to Scouts age 13 and over.
 Adult leaders are also welcome to participate.
 This program requires an extra fee of \$50 per-participant and there is a minimum of four participants required to run the program.
 Registration with the Program Director prior to your week at camp is requested to reserve your spot.
-This makes a great activity for an older boy patrol!
+This is a great activity for an older Scout patrol!